Describing your Application¶

 Every SimGrid simulation entails a distributed application, that virtually executes on the simulated platform.
 You can express this application using one of the following interfaces.
 It is even possible to mix several interfaces in the same simulation.

 Describing Algorithms with the S4U interface (in C++ or Python)

 Simulating existing MPI programs with the SMPI toolsuite (in C, C++, or Fortran)

 In some cases, you may want to replay an execution trace in the simulator.
 This trace lists the events of your application or of your workload, and your application is decomposed as a list of event handlers that are fired according to the trace.
 SimGrid comes with a built-in support for MPI traces (with solutions to import traces captured by several MPI profilers).
 You can reuse this mechanism for any kind of trace that you want to replay, for example to study how a P2P DHT overlay reacts to a given workload.

-Simulating algorithms with one of the legacy interfaces: MSG for distributed algorithms (in C or Java) and SimDAG for centralized algorithms (in C).
+Simulating algorithms with the legacy interface: MSG for distributed algorithms (in C or Java).
 SimGrid was founded in 1998, and many interfaces were proposed along the way.
-MSG (introduced around 2002) and SimDag (introduced before 2000), are still present in SimGrid.
-They do not evolve anymore, but given their popularity, they will not be removed until at least 2020.
-That being said, our goal is to make S4U so useful that these legacy APIs become useless and obsolete.
+MSG (introduced around 2002) is still present in SimGrid.
+It does not evolve anymore, but given its popularity, it will not be removed until at least 2020.
+That being said, our goal is to make S4U so useful that this legacy API becomes useless and obsolete.

 We are currently working on the ability to modify any existing application so that it can run on top of SimGrid.
 This project, called Remote-SimGrid, is somewhat experimental but should be already usable.

 As you can see, SimGrid is very modular and can be used in many ways.
 We are working to improve it along two main directions.
 First, we plan to further increase the modularity of the simulator so that users can invent the specific API or DSL they need for their usage.
 We call this project BYOS: Build Your Own Simulator.